Darlington's Peoples Parliament are a group of adults with a learning impairment (sometimes called a learning disability) and/or Autism.

-We are a self-advocacy group which means we work on speaking up for ourselves and understanding our rights and responsibilities and building confidence to speak up for yourself and others.
-Parliament is an opportunity to make friends and learn new things.
+We are a self-advocacy group which means we work on speaking up for ourselves.
+We work on understanding our rights and responsibilities.
+We build confidence to speak up for ourselves and others.
+Coming to the Parliament group is an chance to make friends and learn new things.

 We are supported by Darlington Association on Disability, sometimes known as DAD.